tri-cods/html-css/sections/introduction.md

 HTML is a markup language used to write web-based documents.
 It's used to designate "elements" in documents, such as paragraphs, images, headings, and links, so that they can be rendered by programs such as browsers.

-## Markup language vs. Programming Language
+## Markup language vs. programming Language

 HTML is a markup language, not a programming language, and functionally and conceptually there is a difference.
 Whereas programming languages are used to transform data, by creating scripts that organize an output of data based on a particular input of data, a markup language is used to control the presentation of data.